 I’ve turned the TV to Disney Junior for 30 minutes before, so I could fold a load of laundry in peace.
 And I’m happy to report my children are not completely screwed up.
 In fact, they’re really quite well-adjusted.
 I’m not advising you to use a screen as a babysitter often, but if you need a break, take a break.
 A brief timeout during the day can make a big difference in your morale, and things will not fall apart while you’re spending a few minutes alone.

 Don’t use every second of baby’s naptime tackling chores.
 Turner reminds (and I concur): “The laundry and dishes can wait.”
-Either nap yourself—“Your body needs rest”—or spend a little time doing whatever it is that rejuvenates you.
-Read a book, watch an episode of your favorite show, scroll through Instagram … You do you for just a little bit.
+Either nap yourself while baby sleeps—“Your body needs rest,”—or spend a little self-care time doing whatever it is that rejuvenates you.
+Read a book, scroll through Instagram, update your Amazon cart … You do you for just a little bit.
 If anyone’s earned a short break from the grind, it’s a mom.
 You do not need to feel guilty for refueling your tank.

 Taking time for yourself goes beyond just a daily moment of silence, too.
 Once you’re comfortable leaving baby with someone else, you’ll benefit highly from the occasional day or night out.
 Even a solo Target run can feel like liberation.
 Join a book club, take your sister shopping, plan a date night … just get out of the house.
 You won’t regret it.
 As Turner so wisely reminds us: “Remember that your needs matter.”